jackson-mizusaki/Destrux/MATH.md

 Other sources for information on this subject can be found on [Wikipedia](https://en.wikipedia.org/wiki/Continuum_mechanics) and [continuummechanics.org/](https://www.continuummechanics.org/).

+## Brief Introduction
+There are several concepts that are essential to the simulation of deformable bodies.
+In continuum mechanics, there are two approaches, infinitesimal strain theory and finite strain theory.

+Infinitesimal strain theory assumes that the displacements of the particles of a body are infinitesimally smaller than the body itself.
+Wikipedia notes that this is used in engineering for the stress analysis of stiff materials, where deformations should be minimized.

+Finite strain theory, on the other hand, covers deformations that exceed the limits of infinitesimal strain theory.
+Materials that are elastic and plastic behave differently to materials like concrete.

+There's also a concept of "linear" and "nonlinear" materials.
+This refers to the relationship between stress and strain.
+These concepts will be defined below, but for now, if one graphs the stress of a material as a function of its strain, it will be a straight line.
+Nonlinear elastic materials have more complex shapes that cannot be expressed as a linear equation.

 # Descriptions and Coordinates
 ## Material Description